-In doing so you will be able to connect the amps together over wifi or using an ethernet connection and control the volume of each zone individually (or multiple zones together) through an App on your phone or via the controls on the amplifier itself.
+In doing so you will be able to control the amplifiers over wifi or a wired ethernet connection, and control the volume of each zone individually (or multiple zones together) through an App on your phone or via the controls on the amplifier itself.

 Can't I just use one multi-room amplifier to control multiple zones in my house?